How to buy a house in Bangkok: essential steps to follow as a foreign buyer

 Under Thai law, specifically the Land Code Act B.E.
 2497, foreign nationals cannot own land anywhere in Thailand, including Bangkok.
 This directly affects foreigners who are interested in buying a house in Bangkok.
 The law prohibits both direct and indirect ownership.

-Despite this restriction, Thailand’s legal system offers several legitimate ways for foreign nationals to invest in residential property while remaining compliant with the country’s laws.
-These options include a long-term lease under the Thai Civil and Commercial Code, purchasing a condominium unit freehold under the Condominium Act B.E.
-2522, or establishing a residential home on leased land with appropriate legal documentation.
+Despite this restriction, Thailand’s legal system offers several legitimate ways for foreign nationals to invest in residential property while complying with the country’s laws.
+These options include signing a long-term lease under the Thai Civil and Commercial Code, purchasing a condominium unit freehold under the Condominium Act B.E.
+2522, or building a residential home on leased land with appropriate legal documentation.

 This article provides a comprehensive legal overview of the process for foreigners buying a house in Bangkok.
-It covers all the legal pathways, requirements, and offers a step-by-step guide to help safeguard your investment.
+It covers all the legal pathways and requirements and offers a step-by-step guide to help investors safeguard their investment.

 Get expert legal guidance.